 hash table, replacing a cached bit mask equal to 1UL << chunkCount

-by packing 1 byte of chunkCount
+by packing 1 byte of chunkCount with 7 bytes of table

 size. (folly commit a20494d)